mbest/knockout-repeat/README.md

    can be passed directly to bindings that accept observables (most do) or the item value can be accessed using observable syntax: `$item()`.
 * `bind` the binding used for the repeated elements (optional); *index* and *item* will be available in this binding.
 Binding can be either a string (see above) or a function (see below) that returns an object.
 If using the function syntax with a array, the first parameter is *item* and the second is *index*; with just a count, the only parameter is *index*.
 The last parameter to the function is the context object, which is useful if you want to define your function externally (in your view model) and want access to context properties such as `$parent`.
+The repeated binding can also be specified using its own attribute, `data-repeat-bind` (see below).

 Here are some more examples: